-Chef Frank Magana, Executive Chef at Alexandria Nicole Cellars never ceases to amaze the group with his abundant array of wonderful gourmet.
+Executive Chef at Three Magnets in Olympia never ceases to amaze the group with his abundant array of wonderful gourmet.
 No one ever leaves hungry!
+Frank uses fresh, local, and seasonal ingredients to create masterpieces.
 Frank’s approachable presence and down-to-earth style of cooking with customers keeps his classes full.
-Visit his website chefmagana.com When he’s on the schedule you better sign up ~ reservations go fast!
+When he’s on the schedule you better sign up ~ reservations go fast!

 Chef Jessica Smith received her training at Johnson & Wales University in Providence, Rhode Island.
 After working at the #1 spa in the world, Miraval Life in Balance, for 2 years as the Demonstration Chef, she opened her own restaurant in Cannon Beach OR, Café de la Mer.
 She was featured in Chocolatier Magazine, Best Places to Kiss, Quick Escapes in the Pacific Northwest, and received the honors of “Restaurant of the Year 1999” from the Daily Astorian and “Award of Excellence” from Wine Spectator.
 In December of 2000 she returned to Miraval to become the Executive Pastry Chef.
 During the time there she helped create the cookbook Conscious Cuisine and not only developed recipes for it, but did food styling as well.
 When the Chef of the resort was featured on the Oprah show, Chef Smith was chosen by him to assist.
 She moved to Yakima in April of 2004 and for 4 years was the Chef/manager at Buhrmaster Baking Co.
-Since the close of the restaurant in 2009 Chef Smith has continued catering, taught Culinary Arts at Stanton Academy and is now working as the Executive Chef at Kestrel Winery .
+Since the close of the restaurant in 2009 Chef Smith has continued catering, taught Culinary Arts at Stanton Academy and will soon be working at the new restaurant; Provisions in Terrace Heights.